 Version control repository manager

 The Python package vcs-repo-mgr provides a command line program and Python API to perform common operations (in the context of packaging/deployment) on version control repositories.
-It’s currently tested on Python 2.6, 2.7 and 3.4.
-At the moment only Mercurial and Git repositories are supported.
+Currently only Mercurial and Git repositories are supported.

 To get started you have to install the package: